nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - The selected row would turn blue and the Modules panel would display all the modules of the batchmate.

-This is the GUI after you left-click the 1st batchmate in the Students panel.
+Below is the GUI after you left-click the 1st batchmate in the Students panel.
 The 1st row turns blue and the Modules panel displays all the modules of the 1st batchmate.
 ![UgViewMod](images/UgViewMod.png)

 #### 5.3.2.
 Add module to a batchmate: `mod add`